llvm/llvm-blog-www/content/posts/2023-03-16-Adding-new-LLVM-JITLink-target-object-backend.md

 ### Understanding high level constructs

 The first step in this phase of the project was understanding what high level constructs I’m dealing with.
-In the context of this project, there is perhaps nothing more important than the [LinkGraph](https://github.com/llvm/llvm-project/blob/main/llvm/include/llvm/ExecutionEngine/JITLink/JITLink.h#L827) (the LLVM JITLink
+In the context of this project, there is perhaps nothing more important than the [LinkGraph](https://github.com/llvm/llvm-project/blob/110c1b64a7b9984a604aa2809e0fb8c01278609d/llvm/include/llvm/ExecutionEngine/JITLink/JITLink.h#L845)
-[documentation](https://llvm.org/docs/JITLink.html#linkgraph) has an excellent description of LinkGraph).
+(the LLVM JITLink [documentation](https://llvm.org/docs/JITLink.html#linkgraph) has an excellent description of LinkGraph).
 LinkGraph is an internal representation of an object file, in LLVM JITLink.
 All object files, no matter the format and target architecture, are represented as LinkGraphs in JITLink.

 Object formats have different schemas and names for similar concepts, but they share a common goal - to represent machine code that can be relocated in virtual memory.
-A LinkGraph tries to generically represent similar concepts and nuances across object files.
+A LinkGraph tries to generically represent similar concepts and nuances across object file formats.

 To draw conceptual analogies between the LinkGraph and an object format, I will use ELF as an example since it is the format I am most familiar with.
 An ELF object contains sections, symbols and relocations.